 Barry Berkus and Family Art Collection

-Noted Santa Barbara architect, philanthropist and art collector Barry Berkus generously donated a 43-work collection framing the evolution of the local contemporary art scene over the past three decades.
-The gift includes paintings, sculptures, photographs, drawings, mixed-media works, prints, collages, ceramics and digital media art that he and his wife Gail purchased from local and regional artists starting in the 1970s.
+Noted Santa Barbara architect, philanthropist, and art collector Barry Berkus generously donated a 43-work collection of over 60 artists framing the evolution of the local contemporary art scene over the past three decades.
+The gift includes paintings, sculptures, photographs, drawings, mixed-media works, prints, collages, ceramics, and digital media art that he and his wife Gail purchased from local and regional artists starting in the 1970s.
 A portion of the collection is exhibited to the public every other year with the goal of making art familiar and accessible for the community of Santa Barbara County.
 Includes artists include Dane Goodman, Ginny Brush, Nell Campbell, Wayne McCall, and countless others.

 Colin Campbell Cooper Collection

 Colin Campbell Cooper, Jr. (1856–1937) was an American Impressionist painter, perhaps most renowned for his architectural paintings, especially of skyscrapers in New York City, Philadelphia, and Chicago.
 He enrolled in the Pennsylvania Academy of Fine Arts and studied under the great and then-controversial Thomas Eakins.
 He would later travel extensively across Europe, but Cooper moved to Santa Barbara, California in January 1921.
 Santa Barbara would be his home base for the rest of his life, though he would spend two years in northern Europe and Tunisia.
 He went on to become Dean of Painting at the Santa Barbara Community School of Arts.

 Ray Strong Collection